rayhaanalykhan/UIAppUtils/README.md

 ### Swift Package Manager (SPM) using Xcode

-To integrate AppUtils into your Xcode project using Swift Package Manager, follow these steps:
+To integrate UIAppUtils into your Xcode project using Swift Package Manager, follow these steps:

 1. Open your project in Xcode.
 2. Navigate to the menu bar and click `File` > `Swift Packages` > `Add Package Dependency...`.
-3. In the search bar of the new window that appears, paste the following URL: `https://github.com/rayhaanalykhan/AppUtils.git`
+3. In the search bar of the new window that appears, paste the following URL: `https://github.com/rayhaanalykhan/UIAppUtils.git`
 4. Follow the on-screen instructions to choose the package options and the version you want to integrate.
 5. Once completed, Xcode will download the package and add it to your project navigator.

 ## Usage

-To use AppUtils in your project, you can call its static methods directly:
+To use UIAppUtils in your project, you can call its static methods directly:

 1. **Retrieve App Version and Build:**

     Get the current version and build number of the app:

     ```swift
-    print("App Version: \(AppUtils.appVersion)")
+    print("App Version: \(UIAppUtils.appVersion)")
     ```
     ```swift
-    print("App Build: \(AppUtils.appBuild)")
+    print("App Build: \(UIAppUtils.appBuild)")
     ```

 2. **Get Topmost View Controller:**